Ezike/StarWarsSearch-MVI/README.md

 # Star Wars search

 Hey there 👋🏼👋🏼👋🏼
-This branch contains the full implementation of Componentization as shown by the UI Engineering team at Netflix.
+This branch contains an implementation of the idea Componentization as shown by the UI Engineering team at Netflix.
 Resources here: [Blog](https://netflixtechblog.com/making-our-android-studio-apps-reactive-with-ui-components-redux-5e37aac3b244), [Repo](https://github.com/julianomoraes/componentizationArch)

 You can check out my thought process in this [file](https://github.com/Ezike/StarWarsSearch/blob/componentize/process.md)